palakoti/MicroFrontEnd/README.md

-# MFContainer

-***

 ## Name
-Micro Front-end
+MFContainer

 ## Description

+## Usage
 This is a template project to start with a micro front end architecture for an applications often including different modules/components, that could be built using variety of frameworks to render the UI elements.

-## Usage
-...

 ## Authors
 Swetha Palakoti